alepoudes13/FileTagger/readme.md

 ### Tagging
 To tag files select them or their tags on the list and press Enter.
 Tags are added one at a time.
 Press Enter to submit a tag, Tab to use the first suggested, KeyDown to scroll the suggestions list.
 Escape to finish tagging.<br>
 Clear all tags of selected files with Backspace.<br>
+##### Renaming tags
+You can change all instances of an existing tag to a new tag name.
 ### Searching
 Search comes in 3 modes. <br>
 Default search is by filename. <br>
-Separate tags with "|", if there are any "|" symbols search will be done by tags. <br>
+Separate tags with "|", if there are any "|" symbols search will be done by tags.
+Putting ! before the tag will remove the files containing it.<br>
 Including "||" in the beginning will search for files with ONLY specified tags.
 ### Copying
 You can copy images on Ctrl+C. Selected image will be pasted to clipboard. <br>